-After final eligibility has been approved but prior to lease execution, a SDHC representative will conduct a lease orientation with approved families.
-The head of household is required to attend.
+After unit acceptance but prior to occupancy, an SDHC representative will conduct a lease orientation with the family.
+The head of household or spouse is required to attend.

 Orientation Agenda

 When families attend the lease orientation, they will be provided with: